teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/testing/CppUTest/doc/README.md

 ```

 After installation we can compile and execute test classes with the
-following commands (which can be found in the Makrfile):
+following commands (which can be found in the Makefile):
 ```
 $ g++ -g -Wall -I include -c test/SprintfTest.cpp -o build/SprintfTest.o
 $ g++ build/SprintfTest.o -o build/SprintfTest -lstdc++ -lCppUTest -lCppUTestExt